30DaysofWebDEV/git-task/README.md

 # git-task
-# This is Devraj.THe task is completed.
+# This is Devraj.The task is completed.